WorldHistoricalGazetteer/place/README.md

 - A server running Ubuntu 20.04 LTS
 - The server's IP address
 - A user with sudo privileges
-- A set of private files containing the necessary credentials for the application.
+- A set of private files containing the necessary credentials for the application, which can be retrieved from <a href="https://portal.cloud.hashicorp.com/services/secrets/apps/WHG-PLACE/secrets?project_id=be40e446-773e-4069-9913-803be758e6e8" target="_blank">
+  HashiCorp Secrets</a> (_WHG administration login required_).
 These should be placed in a directory named `whg-private` in the project root directory.
 The files include:

     - ca-cert.pem (for Kubernetes)
     - env_template.py (for Django settings)
     - id_rsa_whg (for SSH access to original WHG server)